parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 If you work in the design/communication industry, consider this essay introspective soul-searching by one of your own.
 If you're a regular web user, consider this an appeal to demand a better web, one that respects you instead of abusing and exploiting you.

-The entire essay is rather long so feel free to skip to individual parts:
+<a name="table-of-content">Note</a>: The entire essay is rather long so feel free to skip to individual parts:

 - [The Web was Born Open: a very brief history of the web](#the-web-was-born-open)
 - [The Modern Web (of Deception): the disturbing state of the web today](#the-modern-web-of-deception)